How much will it cost me to enter?

 How can I reach the fundraising target?

 We recommend creating an online fundraising page and sharing it with friends and family.
-For more ideas to help you reach your fundraising target, take a look at our Fundraising Tips and Tools page.
+You will find more fundraising hints and tips to help you reach your fundraising target, in your welcome booklet once you have signed-up and received your welcome pack in the post.

 How do I set up an online fundraising page?